Support for Siteimp

 What exists today

-Right now, the support section is intentionally small.
-The app is at a beta release candidate stage, so the first priority is building out the in-app support flow and testing it with real content before expanding the rest of the library.
+Right now, the support section is intentionally focused.
+The app is at a beta release candidate stage, so the priority is building support surfaces that are useful immediately: in-app help and local tools for real support workflows.

 In-App Support